 Did you know that foreign employees posted to Norway are subject to certain and important parts of the Norwegian working environment Act?
-Find out how your company can fulfil the mandatory requirements.
+Find out how your company can fulfill the mandatory requirements.

 Employees working in Norway are covered by the Norwegian working environment Act (“arbeidsmiljøloven”), and due to the implementation of the EU directive concerning posted employees, foreign employees posted to Norway are also covered by parts of the legislation.

 The Norwegian Working Environment Act is intended to ensure secure conditions of employment, a safe working environment and a meaningful work situation for all employees.
 The employer is responsible for complying with the requirements of the Act.

 To make sure that the employers comply with the requirements of the Working Environment Act, the Norwegian Authority supervises enterprises.
 The fines for not complying with the regulations are high.

 Written work agreement